-The GARO Entity Compact and GARO Entity Home charging station (and separate charging unit) is based on the GARO Entity Compact and is available in several product variants.
+The Compact charging station (and separate charging unit) is available in several product variants.

 The product concept can for special high volume orders be customized to with or without the features listed below:

 - Long fixed cable (8 m) or normal fixed cable (5 m).

 - 32 A or 20 A fixed cable.

 - Three-phase or one-phase.

 - With or without PME protection (UK only).